 You don’t need to be a professional photographer with a fancy camera to capture your events.

 Congressional Recess Planning

 Connect with your members of Congress during town halls, listening sessions, and office hours.
-Ask questions about where they stand on issues, share concerns, and press for answers on legislation and upcoming votes.
+Ask questions, share concerns, and press for answers on legislation and votes.

 Earned Media Events